pedrohmac/facebook_ads_connector/README.md

 ## Overview

-This project aims to streamline the process of extracting data from Facebook Ads and seamlessly integrating it into mutating tables in a SQL database.
+This project aims to streamline the process of extracting data from Facebook Ads and seamlessly integrating it into dinamically mutating tables in a SQL database.
 By leveraging Python scripts, the project automates data retrieval, normalization, and insertion into the database, simplifying the workflow for analysts and data engineers.

 ## Features